jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## master link

-The generic  name in a link  group which determines  how the other links  in the group are configured.
+The alternative link in a link group which determines how the other links in the group are configured.

 ## slave link

-A generic name in a link group which  is controlled by the setting of the master link.
+An alternative link  in a link group  which is controlled by the  setting of the master link.

 ## automatic mode